s2young/nordis/README.md

         console.log('USER HAS '+oUser.follows.nTotal+' followers!');
     });
 ```

-### 4. Base Class
-The Nordis base class provides all your CRUD boilerplate methods.
-You can create your own custom modules that extend the Base class.

-### 5. Collection Class
-The Nordis collection provides support for getting paged data easily, as well as getting the total number of items in the collection regardless of the size of the page you request.
-Collections are defined in configuration, including how they are sorted and the query parameters required to pull the collection directly from MySql.
-They are stored in Redis using Redis' Sorted Set data type, a powerful and fast tool for storing collections.
-Again, if the data isn't in Redis we'll check MySql.

 ### 6. API Boilerplate & Apiary Docs
 Nordis is packaged with the ability to create a RESTful API by defining endpoints in your config file and utilizing the provided expressjs Middleware functions.
 The parser middleware performs all the CRUD exposed in the API, while the pre-parser only looks up the desired resource and sets properties on the resource (in the case of updates) but does NOT